William Michael Rhoads was born on April 14, 1851 in Somerset Township, Somerset County, PA, the son of Joseph A. and Mary (Weyand) Rhoads.

-Son William J. Rhoads was educated at Bliss Electrical College in Washington, DC.
+Son William J. Rhoads (1919- ? ) was born in about 1919.
+He educated at Bliss Electrical College in Washington, DC.
 He then was self-employed as a defense contractor in Maryland and, after the outbreak of World War II, joined the U.S. Army.
 In Dec.
 1944, he was united in wedlock with Catherine Musser ( ? - ? ), a resident of Deep Spring Farm in Berlin and the daughter of D.J.
 Musser.
 The nuptials were held in her home.
-Catherine was a graduate of Margaret Morrison College in Pittsburgh and at the time of marriage was employed by the County of Westmoreland (PA) as a home economics extension representative.
-In 1971, he lived in Adelphi, MD
+Catherine was a graduate of Margaret Morrison College, the women's college of Carnegie Mellon University in Pittsburgh.
+At the time of marriage she was employed by the County of Westmoreland (PA) as a home economics extension representative.
+The couple bore two sons, David M. Rhoads and Richard W. Rhoads.
+In 1971-1995, they lived in Adelphi, MD.

 ~ Son Charles "Wilson" Rhoads ~

 Son Charles "Wilson" Rhoads (1879-1970) -- also known as "W.C." -- was born in May 1879 or on July 13, 1879 in Somerset Township.

 In 1900, unmarried at the age of 20, he earned a living as a mine laborer.

 He married Margaret "Maggie" Baer (Aug.
 19, 1882-1963), daughter of Peter D. and Harriet (Judy) Baer.

 The two children born to this union were Ray W. Rhoads and Mabel Walker.